 Side by side through a corner costs a lot of time; by contrast, passing on a straight has minimal impact.

-A good strategy is for the lapped car to exit the corner normally and then lift slightly (possibly off the racing line) at the beginning of the straight, helping the leader through.
+A good strategy is for the lapped car to exit the corner normally and then lift slightly (possibly off the racing line), helping the leader through.

 Do not lift on corner exit!
 The car is at the limit of adhesion on exit and the leader will have a hard time trying to change line to avoid you if you slow down.